SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonarqube-on-kubernetes.md

 ---
-title: Deploy SonarQube on Kubernetes
+title: Deploy Non-DCE on Kubernetes
 url: /setup/sonarqube-on-kubernetes/
 ---

-_This part of the Documentation is only valid for Community, Developer, and Enterprise Editions._

-Please follow [this](/setup/sonarqube-cluster-on-kubernetes/) documentation for deploying the DataCenter Edition on Kubernetes.
+_This part of the Documentation is only valid for Community, Developer, and Enterprise Editions.
+For information on deploying the Data Center Edition of SonarQube on Kubernetes, see [this](/setup/sonarqube-cluster-on-kubernetes/) documentation._

 # Overview